BorisKozo/jsHash/README.md

 * **rehash(options, overwriteIfExists)** - Returns a copy of the HashSet but all the keys  are re-insrted using the new options. _overwriteIfExists_ is handled the same way as in the _add_ function.

+#### Static Functions

+* **[static] union(first, second, [options], [overwriteIfExists])** - Creates a new HashSet which is a union of the first and second HashSets.
+You may specify an optional _options_ parameter and an optional _overwriteIfExists_ parameter.
+The options are used to create the result HashSet and all the keys added accordingly.
+When _overwriteIfExists_ is true and a key from the second HashSet already exists in the first HashTable it will be overwritten in the result.
+If _overwriteIfExists_ is false then the key is ignored.

 ###statics
 The _statics_ object is used internally to control the behavior of **all** the HashTable and HashSet instances.
 You may override the functions of this object but this is an advanced use case.